brycecrist/hackercrust-frontend/README.md

-# Getting Started with Create React App
+# Getting Started with ~~Create React App~~ NoBsReact Template

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Note:

+This is simply Create-React-App but w/o all of the boilerplate code.
+You get an empty App component that contains only <main> and <p> elements.

 ## Available Scripts